GreeFine/FS1-Satory-Back/README.md

 > You can remove the `-d` to be attached to the output

+> **Important** this start the a local server if you want to deploy your serveur as production you can look at the ***"Deployement"*** part of the document

 Prisma provide a client that can be used to manage the server, to use it you need to install [Node](https://nodejs.org/en/download/package-manager/), and [Prisma Client](https://www.prisma.io/docs/prisma-client/)

+### Admin and Playground pages

+Prisma and graphql-yoga have some pages for us to use to debug and administrate the application:
+The [playground]('http://localhost:4000/) exposed by default on the port 4000 of your machine And the [admin panel]('http://localhost:4466/_admin) expose on port 4466 and the route `_admin`

 #### Some Command that can be used